 Diversity.
 It’s typically one of the greatest strengths of a thriving business.
-Yet while differences in skills, backgrounds and opinions can often be harnessed to great effect, inevitably some issues are so fundamental they can instead create tension and conflict, turning a smooth-running workplace into anything but.
+Yet while differences in skills, backgrounds and opinions can often be harnessed to great effect, inevitably some issues are so fundamental they can instead create tension and conflict, turning a smooth-running workplace into anything but for Senior Executives and HR Managers.

-There’s arguably no better example than the current debate surrounding the Same-Sex Marriage postal survey being undertaken by the Australian Bureau of Statistics on behalf of the Australian Government.
-Whatever your personal stance, it begs the question: how do you best manage workplace conflicts that arise from such polarising issues?
+There’s arguably no better example than the debate that surrounded the Same-Sex Marriage postal survey undertaken by the Australian Bureau of Statistics on behalf of the Australian Government in 2017.
+Whatever your personal stance, it begged the question: how do you best manage workplace conflicts that arise from such polarising issues?

 All opinions should be heard.

 In ELR Executive’s experience, a significant obstacle to an open and honest workplace occurs when staff members feel they’re being ignored – either overtly or through a perceived pressure to remain quiet – regardless of the issue in question.
-Being heard and having the confidence to speak up are essential to feeling accepted and respected by both your colleagues and management.
+Being heard by senior managers and having the confidence to speak up are essential to feeling accepted and respected by both your colleagues and management.
 Others may disagree with your perspective, and they have every right to do so.
 But when you feel you aren’t being listened to, or at least granted fair opportunity to express your views in the workplace, trouble can quickly begin to brew.
 Previously productive team members can become disgruntled, disruptive and disillusioned.
-Worse still, they may just up and leave.
+Worse still, they may just up and leave creating an even bigger HR problem.

 Loud doesn’t always mean right.